Are you nearing the big 4-0 and pondering your financial milestones?

-Summary: How much savings should I have at 40?
+Summary: How much savings should I have at 40 UK?

-How much savings you should have at 40 depends a lot on what your goals are and when you would like to realise them.
+How much savings you should have at 40 depends greatly on your goals and when you would like to realise them.

 At 40, a fair amount of water has probably passed under your bridge, ups and downs, mortgages, births and deaths all affecting what you would like to do and see as possible.

 A few calculations to give you an idea of what good might look like